Along Came a Spider (film): Critical response

 However, critic Harvey O'Brien weighed in with the sentiment that "unlike, for example, the overblown kidnap movie Ransom, Along Came a Spider plays down its sensational elements.
 It favours the procedural aspects of Cross' investigation which, though infected with the usual 'Eureka' factor of brilliant discoveries by the leading man at regular intervals just when it looked like he was stumped, are largely delivered with sincerity.
 Freeman has such a strong grip on this kind of determined, middle aged, everyman character by now that he can easily take the audience along for the ride.
 The film itself is otherwise sincere in general, with no real attempt at smarmy black humour or winks to the audience.
 It draws you in to a (relatively) realistic depiction of a tense situation in which people behave less like action heroes and more like human beings".

-Compuserve's Harvey Karten argued: "Some critics will tell you that despite Lee Tamahori's overplotting of Marc Moss's adaptation of James Patterson's novel, Along Came a Spider is one of those thrillers that allow you to check your brains at the door.
-Not true.
-Did the journalists all go for popcorn when Detective Alex Cross and Special Agent Jezzie Flannigan (nice spelling) engaged first in a discussion of psychology and then of philosophy?
-This may have been Phil 101, but imagine the interest that must have been aroused in the audience with a product placement for university education.
-Says Cross in discussing what makes us choose our careers: 'You do what you are'.
-'Not so', replies Jezzie, every hair in place, not one gram of makeup disturbed, despite the excitement of the discussion...
-'You are what you do'".

 Accolades

 Jerry Goldsmith won the BMI Film & TV Award for his original score, and Morgan Freeman was nominated for the NAACP Image Award for Outstanding Actor in a Motion Picture but lost to Denzel Washington for Training Day.